 1. Download the Setup

-Download the zip file matching your computer's processor or distribution:
+Download the zip file matching your preferred Linux distribution and computer's processor:

 2. Setup Instructions